rweigel/stats/syllabus.md

 This textbook covers modern statistical methods used in astronomy.
 It is not a comprehensive textbook, however.
 The textbook is most useful as a reference to understand the approaches and types of problems considered in the astronomical literature.
 For this reason, I will supplement this textbook with copies of background material.
 I'll typically provide two references that explain the background material.

 Two general references on statistics that I highly recommend are
 1. Principles of Statistics, M.G.
-Bulmer -- A short Dover book that covers fundamental statistical topics in and parsimonious manner.
+Bulmer -- A short Dover book that covers fundamental statistical topics in a parsimonious manner.
 [Available used on Amazon](https://www.amazon.com/Principles-Statistics-Dover-Books-Mathematics/dp/0486637603) for ~$5.00.
 2. Probability and Statistics for Engineering and the Sciences (8th ed), J.L.
 Devore -- A commonly used textbook for upper-division engineering and science majors. | [Amazon](https://www.amazon.com/Probability-Statistics-Engineering-Sciences-Devore/dp/0538733527) |

 In the [References](#references) section of this syllabus, many additional references and resources are listed.